teaprof/boost-asio-example/README.md

 asynchronous calls since they should be preferred in high-performance applications.

-When we use asynchronous calls of i/o operations, we provide them buffers and we should guarantee that these buffers will not be deleted until these operations are in progress.
+When we use asynchronous calls of i/o operations, we provide them buffers and guarantee that these buffers will not be deleted until these operations are in progress.

-Following incapsulation principle (and boost::asio), we can declare a class which holds the i/o buffer and callback member function which should be invoked when asynchronous operation completes (so-called completion handler).
+Following incapsulation principle (and boost::asio philosophy), we declare a class which holds the i/o buffer and callback member function which should be invoked when asynchronous operation completes (called completion handler).
 This class also exposes a function which starts asynchronous operation.
 Roughly speaking, such class is the wrapper for asynchronous operation.
 Let us call such kind of objects the **communication objects**.